k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

-## aifusion Web Application
+## The aifusion Web Application

-The aifusion web app provides tools that accompany the full agent framework and builder lifecycle:
+The aifusion web app provides tools that accompany the full agent framework and agent-builder lifecycle:

 * **Chat Playground** — a chat user interface that provides developers with a quick, out-of-the-box way to interact with their agents.
 It also includes a Trace pane that displays a detailed view the inputs and outputs of each invoked agent and tool, as well as the token consumption at each step.

   >  This Trace pane is available in addition to the comprehensive debugging capabilities and visibility provided by Broadway flows and Java code within the Studio.

-* **Evaluation workspace** — where testers can design and easily build, with a native chat interface, test cases for your agents, saving them into test suites, with all evaluation dimensions.
-Having it fully integrated with the Fabric, as data product platform leverage the capability to build reliable agents for C360 enterprises needs.
+* **Evaluation workspace** — where testers, via a native chat interface, can easily design and build test cases for your agents, organize and save them into test suites, and evaluate performance across multiple dimensions.
+Its full integration with Fabric as a data product platform enables the creation of reliable agents for enterprises.

-  >  An accomplishing tool, for running regressions on these test cases, is the **Pipeline**.
+  >  The **Pipeline** is an accompanying tool used to run regressions on these test cases.

-* **Observation** — a production monitoring and analytics platform that provides visibility into agent behavior, performance metrics, and operational health through flexible dashboards, with the ability to drill down, by picking a specific conversation and see its details.
+* **Observation** — a production monitoring and analytics platform that provides visibility into agent behavior, performance metrics, and operational health through flexible dashboards, with the ability to inspect specific conversations in detail.